3.1 Rights Map and Source Hierarchy

 Key Takeaways

-- BPOC Chapter 7 organizes citizen rights by the United States Constitution, matching Texas Constitution and Code of Criminal Procedure protections under the same rights.
+- BPOC Unit 7 (U.S. and Texas Constitutions, Bill of Rights, and Criminal Justice System) organizes citizen rights under the United States Constitution and pairs each one with a matching Texas Constitution Article I and Code of Criminal Procedure (CCP) Chapter 1 provision.

-- Habeas corpus, due course of law, jury trial, confrontation, bail, speech, worship, assembly, and search protections appear in more than one source.
+- Habeas corpus, due course of law, jury trial, confrontation, bail, speech, worship, assembly, and search protections appear in more than one source layer, so know both the federal and Texas reference.

-- The exam often tests whether a scenario is asking for the protected right, the Texas source, or the law enforcement decision affected by that right.
+- The exam often tests whether a scenario is asking for the protected right, the Texas source, or the law-enforcement decision the right limits.

 Constitutional Rights Source Map

-BPOC Chapter 7 starts with a source hierarchy.
-The United States Constitution is the main guide, but the same protected right may also appear in Texas Constitution Article I and Code of Criminal Procedure Chapter 1.
-For exam purposes, learn the right, the Texas companion reference, and the officer decision that the right limits.
+The BPOC unit on the U.S. and Texas Constitutions, Bill of Rights, and Criminal Justice System (Unit 7, an 8-hour block in the state curriculum) opens with a source hierarchy.
+The United States Constitution is the controlling floor, but the same protected right usually also appears in Texas Constitution Article I (the Texas Bill of Rights) and in Code of Criminal Procedure (CCP) Chapter 1.
+The CCP can grant more protection than the federal minimum, never less.
+For exam purposes, learn three things for each right: the right itself, its Texas companion reference, and the officer decision the right limits.

 |---|---|---|---|

-The table is not a substitute for legal advice.
-It is a study map for the TCOLE objective that asks cadets to discuss provisions of the federal Constitution, the Texas Constitution, and rights set out in Chapter I of the Code of Criminal Procedure.
+This table is a study map, not legal advice.
+It tracks the TCOLE objective that asks cadets to discuss provisions of the federal Constitution, the Texas Constitution, and the rights set out in Chapter 1 of the Code of Criminal Procedure.

 Scenario guidance

 A homeowner reports a possible attempted burglary and gives a vehicle description.
-Later, an officer sees a similar car after business hours near a repeatedly burglarized carwash.
+Later an officer sees a similar car after business hours near a repeatedly burglarized carwash.
 The exam is not asking whether the officer has a hunch.
-It is asking what facts support a detention, what facts may ripen into probable cause, and which constitutional source controls the intrusion.
+It is asking what facts support a detention, what facts may ripen into probable cause, and which constitutional source controls each intrusion.
+Climb the ladder: the action is a stop, the right is the Fourth Amendment, and the facts are the matching description, the late hour, and the burglary pattern.

 Exam trap

 Do not answer every rights question with the Fourth Amendment.
-A search question is Fourth Amendment, but a jury question is Sixth Amendment, a double jeopardy question is Fifth Amendment, and a racial profiling question also raises Fourteenth Amendment and Texas reporting concerns.
+A search question is Fourth Amendment, but a jury question is Sixth Amendment, a double-jeopardy question is Fifth Amendment, and a racial-profiling question raises Fourteenth Amendment and Texas reporting concerns.
+A second trap is treating Texas rights as optional.
+The BPOC unit deliberately pairs each federal right with a Texas Constitution and CCP article, so a Texas peace-officer answer should recognize both layers when the prompt asks for source authority.
+A third trap: assuming federal law sets the ceiling.

 A question about confrontation of witnesses most directly belongs to which right family?